Welcome to the Official LOWA US Website. Shop our CLEARANCE ROOM for deals you can't miss.

 Samantha Moore

 There’s so much research that shows the benefits of getting outdoors on our mental health.
-Just being able to see some greenery can improve mood and even help people recover quicker from surgery!
+Just being able to see some greenery can improve mood even help people recover quicker from surgery!
 With everything that has happened over the last year, it’s more important than ever to take care of both our physical and mental health, so getting outdoors (in whatever capacity) is something that everyone can benefit from.

 Savannah Cuthbertson